-The Depositary performs the duties for which it is responsible under the legal and regulatory provisions in force and those contractually entrusted to it by the Management Company.
+The Depositary performs the duties for which it is responsible by application of the legal and regulatory provisions in force and those contractually entrusted to it.

 It must ensure that decisions taken by the Management Company are lawful.
 As applicable, it shall take any prudential measures that it deems useful.